Here are more articles

 about old property revealed

-resident whose home stands on the site of an elegant property (left) wanted to
+resident whose home stands on the site of an elegant property (above) wanted to

 know more about the old building.
 So she asked Andrew Lamberton - and got the